Rebecca Housby – Waimauku Pony Club | Faces of Auckland Sport and Recreation Volunteers

 What does volunteering as club secretary involve?

 I look after all the correspondence, emails in and out.
 I also manage all the enrolments, all the uniform things, merchandise, purchasing, I write up the agenda and minutes for our monthly committee meetings, and I'm basically the liaison for anything and everything in the club.
 We hold events to raise money, like ribbon days, and I support those too.
 I'm also the middle person between the district, area and national pony clubs.
 It’s a very busy role!
-Through my job at Vodafone, I do have flexible hours to do the things I need to do though, and my direct managers are very supportive.
+Through my job at One NZ, I do have flexible hours to do the things I need to do though, and my direct managers are very supportive.

 What do you enjoy most about volunteering?